Hans Litten: Legacy

-In 2011 Litten's story was filmed by the BBC.
+In 2011, Litten's story was filmed by the BBC.
 The Man Who Crossed Hitler was written by Mark Hayhurst and directed by Justin Hardy.
 The role of Hans Litten was played by Ed Stoppard.
 Hayhurst has also written a play on Litten's life, entitled Taken At Midnight, which premiered at Chichester Festival Theatre in September 2014 and transferred to Theatre Royal, Haymarket, London in January 2015.

 In popular culture

-Hans Litten has been played by Ed Stoppard in the 2011 TV film The Man Who Crossed Hitler, by Martin Hutson in Taken at Midnight at Chichester Festival Theatre in 2014 and Theatre Royal Haymarket in 2015, and by German actor Trystan Putter in Seasons 3 and 4 of the 2017 TV show Babylon Berlin.

-Hans Litten's work as a lawyer prior to Hitler becoming Chancellor is featured prominently in Politics, ep.
+Litten has been played by Ed Stoppard in the 2011 TV film The Man Who Crossed Hitler, by Martin Hutson in Taken at Midnight at Chichester Festival Theatre in 2014 and Theatre Royal Haymarket in 2015, and by German actor Trystan Putter in Seasons 3 and 4 of the 2017 TV show Babylon Berlin.
+Litten's work as a lawyer prior to Hitler becoming Chancellor is featured prominently in Politics, ep.
 1 of Season 1 of the 2019 BBC documentary Rise of the Nazis.
 The book Crossing Hitler: The Man Who Put the Nazis on the Witness Stand (2008) by Benjamin Carter Hett recounts the episode from the trial in which Hans Litten summons Hitler to testify.
 This is the only time Hitler ever had to testify in court.